 I am a Clinical Associate at Pink Therapy.
 I am a member of the London Gender, Sex and Relationship Diversity Practice.
 I am a Registered Member of the BACP (British Association for Counselling and Psychotherapy).
 I am a member of ESTD (The European Society for Trauma & Dissociation).

 I am an advisor for Scarleteen (the US independent, grassroots sexuality education and support organisation and website), and have advised the Dutch expertise centre on sexuality (Rutgers WPF) on LGBT youth.
 I am a member of Sense About Sex, the group of interdisciplinary academics, activists, researchers, writers and practitioners who are keen to get good information and resources about sexual practices, sexuality, and sexualisation.

-One of my specialist areas of expertise is adapting EDT for use with adolescents and children (also, specifically, for the treatment of underachievement in gifted adolescents) and also for use in online therapy.
-I am a Certified APT Trainer and give workshops to therapists on the use of APT with children and adolescents.
 My online practice, The Rainbow Couch, provides psychotherapy to those who would otherwise be unable to access it, primarily in the Middle East.
-It guarantees expert, tolerant and affirmative therapy for members of the GSRD communities wherever they are in the world.
-It also makes therapy easily accessible for those with mobility problems, or those for whom, for whatever reason, the threshold of face-to-face therapy is too high.
+It guarantees expert, non-judgmental and affirmative therapy for members of the GSRD communities wherever they are in the world.
+It also makes therapy easily accessible for those with disabilities or chronic illness, or those for whom, for a variety of reasons, the threshold of face-to-face therapy is too high.

 I write about psychology.
-I wrote regular advice columns in magazines and online, have been quoted as an expert in articles, and have written a chapter for a book on psychotherapy on the use of EDT to treat an underachieving gifted adolescent.
+I wrote regular advice columns in magazines and online, provide expert advice for articles, and have written a chapter for a book on psychotherapy on the use of EDT to treat an underachieving gifted adolescent.
 To find out more, see In Print.